 All that said, if you or someone you know wants to help out by matching donations…you have our attention.
 You can contact us here, and we’d love to talk!

-If you’re interested, we’ve gotten a response to these questions from Vicki Clarke, the Director of Philanthropy at Heifer.
+If you’re still wondering about the livestock, though, we’ve gotten a response to these questions from Vicki Clarke, the Director of Philanthropy at Heifer.

+What does Heifer do with that money?
 Heifer is an award-winning charity for a reason.
 They’ve been doing good works for over 60 years.
+You can see some examples here.

 This is a good question.
 Pat gave a long story about Batman as his answer back in 2008 on the blog.
 Feel free to read that, it’ll probably get a laugh.

-The short answer is no. Not because your charity isn’t awesome, but because we can’t help every charity in the world.
+The short answer is not right now.
+Not because your charity isn’t awesome, but because we can’t help every charity in the world.
 We’ve chosen Heifer for some good reasons after some serious research and are going to stick with them for now.